chef-boneyard/chef-web-docs-2016/includes_node/includes_node_debug_attribute_value.rst

    $ chef-shell -z

-For example, the following files exist in a cookbook.
-In a role file:
+For example, the following attributes exist in a cookbook.
+Some are defined in a role file:

 .. code-block:: ruby

    default_attributes "test" => {"source" => "role default"}
    override_attributes "test" => {"source" => "role override"}

-In an attributes file:
+And others are defined in an attributes file:

 .. code-block:: ruby